Schultz defends Starbucks' tough union stance in testy hearing

 New York (AFP) – Longtime Starbucks leader Howard Schultz defended the coffee chain's confrontational approach to unionization Wednesday, while insisting it had not violated US labor law in countering the campaign.

-The hearing, which got contentious at some points, was convened by progressive Vermont independent Senator Bernie Sanders, focusing on what Sanders called "illegal union busting."
+The hearing, which got contentious at some points, was convened by progressive Senator Bernie Sanders, focusing on what the independent from Vermont called "illegal union busting."

 In his testimony, Schultz said he understood that workers have the right to unionize.
 But he argued that management-led efforts to persuade employees otherwise were also protected.